 His personal interests include cycling, racquetball and discipling young believers in Christ.

-Reverend Lucrecia Rodriguez-Lynch was born and raised in Guatemala City, Central America.
+Lucrecia Rodriguez-Lynch was born and raised in Guatemala City, Central America.
 She holds a B.A in Law and Social Sciences, Attorney at Law and Notary from Universidad de San Carlos de Guatemala, and a Graduate Certificate from the Women in Politics and Public Policy from the University of Massachusetts Boston, and a Master of Divinity from Gordon-Conwell Theological Seminary.

 A lifelong Christian, Lucrecia was ordained as a Minister at Tremont Temple Baptist Church, Boston, by the American Baptist Churches USA in 2011.
 She still currently serves the Hispanic churches in Massachusetts.

 Lucrecia is currently an Associate Director of Admissions for Gordon-Conwell Theological Seminary, Boston Campus.
-She has taught the “Introduction to theological Studies” course in Spanish for the Hispanic Ministries Program in Latin America and the Caribbean.
+She has taught the “Introduction to Theological Studies” course in Spanish for the Hispanic Ministries Program in Latin America and the Caribbean.
 Lucrecia is the President and Founder of the non-profit organization Yo’o Inc. in Boston, and Yo’o Guatemala in Guatemala City.
 She also serves on the Board of Directors for the Association for Leadership in Guatemala.
 She has been an ad honorem Coordinator and Project Management for the Library Bernado Lemus located in Purulha, Baja Verapaz, Guatemala.

 Pastor Kelly’s career path includes administration, banking, insurance, education, and pastoral ministry in the local church.
 As a lifetime member of the church she held various leadership positions both in USA and in the Caribbean.
-She has bee in active ministry more than forty years, and in pastoral ministry for more than thirty four years.
+She has been in active ministry more than forty years, and in pastoral ministry for more than thirty-four years.
 Her focus at this time is on pastoral ministry, evangelism, preaching, teaching, and planting churches.
 She is the Founder of the Contrivance Church of God, in Manchester, Jamaica.
 She is also the Founder and Lead Pastor for Shammah Tabernacle Church of God in Brockton, Massachusetts.